 This isn’t to say that weight is not determined by the difference between caloric intake and expenditure, it most certainly is.
 You may have the healthiest gut in the world and eat nothing but the purest and freshest food.
 However, if you eat more than you expend you’ll still gain weight.
-Conversely, if you eat less due to choice or famine and remain as active as before, you will lose weight.
-Nonetheless, in healthy humans, the deviations from a lean or relatively lean body set point are typically short-term.
+Conversely, if you eat less due to choice or famine, you will lose weight.
+That said, in healthy humans the deviations from a lean or relatively lean body set point are typically short-term.

 Now it would be easy to dismiss this common association by saying the excess caloric intake brought about the GI issues, and once they lose weight, this will all clear up.
 I certainly agree with the first part of this statement.
 Bad dietary choices eaten or drunk in sufficient quantities can most certainly cause a case of gut dysbiosis.
 Otherwise, I wouldn’t bother warning my readers about gluten grains, plant lectins, binge drinking, refined fructose or omega-6 vegetable oils.